 Fiscal year ended

-(In thousands, except per share data) January 29, 2022 anuary 30, 2021 F ebruary 1, 2020
+(In thousands, except per share data) nuary 28, 2023 Ja nuary 29, 2022 Ja nuary 30, 2021

 Numerator:

-Net income \$ 985,837 \$ 175,835 \$ 705,945
+Net income \$ 1, 242,408 \$ 9 985,837 \$ 175,835

-Denominator:

-Weighted-average common shares - Basic 54,482 56,351 57,840
+Denominator: Weighted-average common shares - Basic 51,403 335 54,482 359 56,351 207

-Dilutive effect of stock options and non-vested stock 359 207 265

-Weighted-average common shares - Diluted 54,841 56,558 58,105
+Weighted-average common shares - Diluted 51,738 54,841 56,558

 Net income per common share:

-Basic \$ 18.09 \$ 3.12 \$ 12.21
+Basic \$ 24.17 \$ 18.09 \$ 3.12

-Diluted \$ 17.98 \$ 3.11 \$ 12.15
+Diluted \$ 24.01 \$ 17.98 \$ 3.11

-The denominator for diluted net income per common share for fiscal years 2021, 2020, and 2019 excludes 205, 211, and 298 employee stock options and restricted stock units, respectively, due to their anti-dilutive effects.
+The denominator for diluted net income per common share for fiscal years 2022, 2021 and 2020 excludes 84, 205, and 211 employee stock options and restricted stock units, respectively, due to their anti-dilutive effects.
 Outstanding performance-based restricted stock units are included in the computation of dilutive shares only to the extent that the underlying performance conditions are satisfied prior to the end of the reporting period or would be considered satisfied if the end of the reporting period were the end of the related contingency period and the results would be dilutive under the treasury stock method.

-17. Employee benefit plans
+18. Employee benefit plans

 The Company provides a 401(k) retirement plan covering all employees who qualify as to age and length of service.
-The plan is funded through employee contributions and a Company match.
-In fiscal 2021, 2020, and 2019, the Company match was 100% of the first 3% of eligible compensation and an additional 50% match for the next 2% of eligible compensation.
+The plan is funded through employee contributions and a Company match of 100% of the first 3% of eligible compensation and an additional 50% match for the next 2% of eligible compensation.
 Total expense recorded under this plan is included in SG&A expenses in the consolidated statements of income as follows:

-Fiscal year ended January 29, January 30, February 2022 2021 2020 February 1, (In thousands) 2022 2021 2020 401(k) plan matching contribution expense \$ 19,296 \$ 16,878 \$ 16,556 ĺ
+Fiscal year ended January 28, January 29, January 29, January 28, January 29, January 20, Januar anuary 30, (In thousands) 2023 2022 2021 401(k) plan match \$ 21,912 \$ 19,296 \$ 16,878

 The Company also has a non-qualified deferred compensation plan for highly compensated employees whose contributions are limited under qualified defined contribution plans.
-The plan is funded through employee contributions and a Company match.
-In fiscal 2021, 2020, and 2019, the Company match was 100% of the first 3% of salary.
+The plan is funded through employee contributions and a Company match of 100% of the first 3% of salary.
 Amounts contributed and deferred under the plan are credited or charged with the performance of investment options offered under the plan as elected by the participants.
 In the event of bankruptcy, the assets of this plan are available to satisfy the claims of general creditors.
 The Company manages the risk of changes in the fair value of the liability for deferred compensation by electing to match its liability under the plan with investment vehicles that offset a substantial portion of its exposure.
-Total expense recorded under this plan is included in SG&A expenses in the consolidated statements of income and was insignificant during fiscal 2021, 2020, and 2019.
+Total expense recorded under this plan is included in SG&A expenses in the consolidated statements of income and was insignificant during fiscal 2022, 2021, and 2020.